automata-network/dcap-sdk/packages/dcap-portal/README.md

     }
 }
 ```
-The `fromDcapPortal` modifier ensures that the `number` value can only be changed after successful verification of the DCAP quote.
+The `fromDcapPortal()` modifier ensures that the `number` value can only be changed after successful verification of the DCAP quote.

+There are stricter modifiers available as well, that you may either require:

+- A specific caller to the `DcapPortal` with `fromDcapPortalAndSender()`

+OR

+- A specific `tx.origin` with `fromDcapPortalAndOrigin()`